nkuwakwe/identify_digits/README.md

-# classify_written_num
+# Identify Digits
-Identifies hand-written numbers using machine learning.
+Identifies hand-written digits using machine learning.
+Trained on the mnist dataset.